 We will take any bicycle as a donation.
 Even if it is completely shot and nothing is salvageable, we will accept unwanted bicycles and make sure that they are handed off to our trusted scrap metal recycler.

 Vintage G-Wagen - I have always wanted a 1980's G-class Mercedes.
-Except the cost, the truck pictured above is perfect in every way - split pea green, cloth interior, steel wheels.
-I have no doubt it is a fair price, as it really appears to be in exceptional condition, it is just beyond my means.
-A bit of sour grapes honesty, I do want to off-road the dickens out of it and I would hate putting on the first cresote bush scratches down the side.
+Except the cost, the above is perfect in every way - split pea green, cloth interior, steel wheels.

-Recaro Spectrum Idealset C - I am looking for a pair of orange or blue spectrum Recaro seats.
+Recaro Seats - I am looking for a pair of orange or blue spectrum Recaro IdealSeat C, Rally or Rally II.
 Would consider any Recaro with Spectrum fabric.
 Would buy singles.
+Also, any other vintage Recaro, especially crazy color like the Martini & Rossi and Porsche plaids.
 Prefer Los Angeles but it would be fine if you were willing to shrink wrap and take to Amtrak/Greyhound.